renard/mysql-backup/README.md

 : Do a *mysqldump* backup.

 --snapshot, -s
-: Perform a binary backup using *lvm* snapshot.
+: Perform a binary backup using *lvm* or *zfs* snapshot.

-NOTE: To restore a LVM snapshot you just need to untar the archive.
+NOTE: To restore a *LVM* or *ZFS* snapshot you just need to untar the archive.

 # CONFIGURATION FILE